splynx/docs/files/en/networking/pptp_splynx_mikrotik/pptp_splynx_mikrotik.md

 PPTP Connection between Splynx and Mikrotik
 ==========

-If Splynx and Mikrotik are in diferent networks, there is a solution to work as if they were in the same.
-The way to do it is throught a PPPTP tunel.
+If Splynx and your Mikrotik router, are on different networks, the solution to this scenario is through creating a PPTP tunnel between the two.

-### On Splynx:
+### Configuration on Splynx:

-First install pptp server.
+First install the pptp server.
+In the CLI of your Splynx server, run the following command:

 ```
 sudo apt install pptpd
 ```

-Then you have to add DNS servers.
-Set the command:
+Then you have to add the DNS servers, you can do this with the following command:
 ```
 nano /etc/ppp/pptpd-options
 ```
-change
+Once the editor has opened, change the following:
 ```
 #ms-dns 10.0.0.1
 #ms-dns 10.0.0.2
 ```
-to
+To the addresses below:
 ```
  ms-dns 8.8.8.8
  ms-dns 8.8.4.4
 ```

-After that you have to add pptp secrets.
-Set the command.
+After that you have to add the pptp secrets.
+This can be done with the following command:

 ```
 nano /etc/ppp/chap-secrets
 ```
-Add users like in the next table.
+Here you can Add users and secrets as depicted below:

 ```
 # Secrets for authentication using CHAP